 Our method involves using the Recovery partition via which you can reinstall the latest version of the macOS you installed on your Mac.
 Because macOS is normally installed via Software Update (or previously the Mac App Store) there are no physical installation disks, therefore Apple has made it possible to install the operating system over the internet using the Recovery HD.

 An alternative option would be to create a bootable macOS install on an external drive.
-If your Mac won't boot in Recovery mode, read this: Mac can't access Recovery mode.
+If your Mac doesn't boot in Recovery mode, read this: Mac can't access Recovery mode.

-We also have this story about doing a clean install of macOS using a bootable drive.
+We also have this article about doing a clean install of macOS using a bootable drive.

-What do you need in order to reinstall macOS using Recovery mode?
+What you need in order to reinstall macOS using Recovery mode

-A back up: If you are planning to wipe your Mac as part of this process - either because you think that a clean slate might fix issues you are having, or because you are selling the Mac - you will want to back up your important documents first.
+A back up: If you are planning to wipe your Mac as part of this process (either because you think that a clean slate might fix issues you are having, or because you are selling the Mac) you may want to back up your important documents first.
 How you do this will depend on whether you want to recover your Mac into the same version of the Mac operating system, or if you were hoping to do a clean install.
 Read about backing up a Mac here.
 Note, if you use iCloud Drive to sync all your Documents and Desktop in the cloud you may find you don't need a backup, but make sure that everything is in iCloud before you delete!

 An internet connection: You'll need an internet connection.